-Seven studies with unique quantitative data, representing 19 titles, were included in the review.
-One was an unpublished report (available online), while the remaining five included both unpublished reports and published peer-reviewed journal articles.
-All studies were written in English and the majority (71%) were based in the United States (n=5).
-Two (29%) were conducted in England.
-Sample sizes ranged from 92 - 1,966, with a mean sample size of 761.
-The studies measured one or more outcomes of interest including quality of life (n=4), satisfaction (n=5); some level of physical functioning (n=4); adverse outcomes (e.g. unmet needs or psychological risk) (n=5); and costs data (n=3).
-Other outcomes of interest included community participation/integration (n = 2 studies), self-perceived health, safety (n =1), choice-making (n=1), challenging behaviour (n =1), and person-centred planning process.
-Table 4.1 provides a summary of study characteristics for all seven included studies.
+(n = 4), satisfaction (n = 5); some level of physical functioning (n = 4); adverse outcomes (e.g., unmet needs or psychological risk) (n = 5); and costs data (n = 3).
+Other outcomes of interest included community participation/integration (n = 2 studies), selfperceived health, safety (n = 1), choice-making (n = 1), challenging behaviour (n = 1), and person-centred planning process.
+Table 2 provides a summary of study characteristics for all seven included studies.

-4.2.1 Participant characteristics
+6.2.1 | Participant characteristics

 A total of 4,834 adults are included in the narrative synthesis, representing a collective response rate of 73%.
-Of the 5 studies that reported average age, those in the intervention and control groups were of a similar age (43 and 42 years old respectively).
+Of the five studies that reported average age, those in the intervention and control groups were of a similar age (43 and 42 years old respectively).
 However, one study (Benjamin et al., 2000) reported that 54% of the intervention group and 50% of the control group were over 65.
-In another study (Brown et al., 2007), 48% were aged 18 - 39 years.
+In another study (Brown et al., 2007), 48% were aged 18-39 years.
 In the latter, the older age groups (over 64 in 2 sites and over 59 in 1 site) were excluded from the narrative synthesis as there was no way to determine if a life-long disability was present for the older cohort.
-All studies reported gender differences and ethnic/racial minority status; overall 61% were female (n=2,963) and 28% were from an ethnic or racial minority group (n = 1,372).
-A mix of disabilities was represented in the sample including physical, cognitive/intellectual, mental health, developmental, and/or multiple/secondary disabilities (Table 4.1).
+All studies reported gender differences and ethnic/racial minority status; overall 61% were female (n = 2,963) and 28% were from an ethnic or racial minority group (n = 1,372).
+A mix of disabilities was represented in the sample including physical, cognitive/intellectual, mental health, developmental, and/or multiple/secondary disabilities (Table 2).
 Breakdown by intervention and control group (where available) can be seen in Appendix 4.